microsoft/sca-fuzzer/README.md

 Below are quick-and-dirty instructions on how to use Revizor.
 More detailed instructions will be added some time later.

+If you find missing explanations or a bug in Revizor, don't hesitate to open an issue.

 **Warning**: Revizor executes randomly generated code in kernel space.
 As you can imagine, things can go wrong.